 Kroot earned a bachelor’s degree from the University of Texas at Austin in 1995 and graduated from IIT Chicago-Kent College of Law in 1999.
 While there, he received two CALI Excellence for the Future awards for Trial Advocacy I and II and was a member of the school’s Student Trial Advocacy Competition trial team.
 Kroot has been named an Illinois Leading Lawyer and is a member of the Illinois Trial Lawyers Association.

-Kroot lives in Chicago, where he enjoys spending time with his two children, Adam and Alana.
+Kroot lives in Chicago, where he enjoys raising his two children, Adam and Alana.
 Kroot has been an amateur auto racer for the past 15 years.